A Guide to Steampunk Fashion for Women

 Steampunk embodies the vision of the future as it was seen at this time period when fantastic inventions were predicted with an emphasis on moving parts such as gears.

 Steampunk fiction usually takes place in an alternate history, where steam-powered technology continued to monopolize progress following the Industrial Revolution, or in an alternate reality, where post-apocalypse survivors are forced to reinvent modern technology-based around steam power with an absence of electronics.

 Elements of a Women’s Steampunk Fashion Outfit

 Fans can purchase many elements of a prefabricated steampunk outfit from sources such as Steampunk Emporium, but a homemade design is often less costly and more rewarding.
 Unique pieces are often available from sellers on Etsy.

-A women’s steampunk outfit will include several core features such as a corset or fitted top, draped bustle or fishtail skirt or pilot pants, Victorian high-heeled button-up boots, and accessories such as goggles, jewelry made from gears and miniature top hats.
+A women’s steampunk outfit will include several core features such as a corset or fitted top (I recommend Corset Deal), draped bustle or fishtail skirt or pilot pants, Victorian high-heeled button-up boots, and accessories such as goggles, jewelry made from gears, and miniature top hats.